 Figure 14.2 The AWS Well-Architected Custom Lens lifecycle (AWS Blog).

-Understanding AWS Well-Architected lenses
+Understanding AWS well-architected lenses

 AWS Well-Architected Lenses extend the foundational AWS Well-Architected Framework by providing additional, tailored guidance for specific technology domains, industries, or types of applications.
 These lenses are essential tools designed to help cloud architects build secure, high-performing, resilient, and efficient infrastructure for their applications.
 Each lens offers a set of best practices, checklists, and detailed guidance that reflect the latest practices in a particular area, ensuring that all aspects of a solution are well-designed.

-Importance and usage of Well-Architected lenses
+Importance and usage of well-architected lenses

 Well-Architected Lenses play a crucial role in meeting the distinct needs of industries or technologies that the general AWS Well-Architected Framework may not fully address.

 They provide: